 God gave Ryan a hunger for the things of Him.
-He moved out of his girlfriend’s house.
-He stopped partying.
 He began to read the Word of God.
 One night Ryan took a walk in rural New Mexico and looked at the stars and saw that "the heavens declare the glory of God, and the sky proclaims his handiwork.
 Day to day pours out speech, and night to night reveals knowledge."
 The majesty of God pummeled him.
 The beauty of Christ enflamed him.
 The Holy Spirit sealed him, shedding abroad the Love of God in his heart.
 The reality of Christ's death and resurrection became more tangible than any drug or woman he’d ever known.

 When I look at your heavens, the work of your fingers,